 Skip to main content

-Understanding access in SimplerQMS
+Understanding Access in SimplerQMS

 Ensure each user can only perform actions aligned with their responsibilities by combining license-based roles with module-level permissions.